 Task Force in Maryland

-Concerned service providers from community organizations, government agencies, schools, clinics, hospitals and health departments from the lower Eastern Shore of Maryland meet weekly via Zoom to address the many needs of vulnerable community members, including the elderly, immigrants and migrants, and others impacted and further disenfranchised by the COVID-19 pandemic.
-Started in direct response to the COVID-19 crisis, the grassroots coalition of over 100 actively engaged organizations make up the COVID-19 Vulnerable Populations Task Force which is facilitated by a community-based mediation agency.
+Concerned service providers from community organizations, government agencies, schools, clinics, hospitals and health departments from the lower Eastern Shore of Maryland meet regularly via Zoom to address the many needs of vulnerable community members, including the elderly, immigrants and migrants, and others impacted and further disenfranchised by the COVID-19 pandemic.
+Started in direct response to the COVID-19 crisis, the grassroots coalition of over 100 engaged organizations make up the COVID-19 Vulnerable Populations Task Force which is facilitated by a community-based mediation agency.
 Tri Community Mediation is well known for its inclusive approach and is skilled in meeting facilitation.

 These events include Spanish- and Haitian Creole-speaking volunteer interpreters and service providers.
 The volunteers also translate informational and educational materials, broadening the task force’s local reach and impact.
-The efforts of the task force help build trust within the community--a key factor in COVID-19 testing, contact tracing and ultimately vaccine dissemination.
-The task force provides area service providers and advocates a continual and focused snapshot of what is happening in the community, supporting a coherent understanding of the environment surrounding local vulnerable populations.
+The efforts of the task force help build trust within the community--a key factor in COVID-19 testing, contact tracing and vaccine dissemination.
+The task force also provides area service providers and advocates a continual and focused snapshot of what is happening in the community, supporting a coherent understanding of the environment surrounding local vulnerable populations.